 Malicious cyber activities not only threaten our economies but also the very functioning of our democracies, our freedoms and our values.
 Cyber threats are often criminal, motivated by profit, but they can also be political and strategic.
 Our future security, freedom, democracy and prosperity depend on improving our ability to protect the EU against cyber threats.
-The digital transformation requires improving cybersecurity substantially, to ensure the protection of the huge number of IoT devices expected to be connected to the internet, and the safe operation of network and information systems, including those controlling for power grids, drinking water supply and distribution, ears-vehicles and transport networkssystems, hospitals, finances, public institutions, factories, homes.
-Europe must build resilience to cyber-attacks and create effective cyber deterrence, while making sure that data protection and our the freedom of citizens are respected.
+The digital transformation requires improving cybersecurity substantially, to ensure the protection of the huge number of IoT devices expected to be connected to the internet, and the safe operation of network and information systems, including for power grids, drinking water supply and distribution, vehicles and transport systems, hospitals, finances, public institutions, factories, homes.
+Europe must build resilience to cyber-attacks and create effective cyber deterrence, while making sure that data protection and the freedom of citizens are respected strengthened.
 It is in the Union's interest to ensure that it develops and retains essential cybersecurity strategic capacities in order to secure the Digital Single Market, and, in particular, to ensure the protection of critical networks and of information systems and to provide key cybersecurity services.
 The Union must be in a position to autonomously secure its digital assets and to compete on the global cybersecurity market.

-- Technologies across the digital value chain (from secure components and quantum-resistant and cryptography to self-healing software and networks); - Technologies, methods, standards and best practices to address eurrent cybersecurity threats, anticipating future needs, and sustaining a competitive European industry, including tools for electronic identification, threat detection, as well as training and education resources; - A European cybersecurity competence network and competence centre.
-European Cybersecurity Industrial, Technology and Research Competence Centre and a Network of National Coordination Centres.
+- Technologies across the digital value chain (from secure components and quantumresistant cryptography to self-healing software and networks); - Technologies, methods, standards and best practices to address cybersecurity threats, anticipating future needs, and sustaining a competitive European industry, including tools for electronic identification, threat detection, cyber hygiene, as well as training and education resources; - AAn open collaboration for European eybersecurity cybersecurity competence network and competence centre.

-4. CLUSTER 'DIGITAL, INDUSTRY AND SPACE'
+4. CLUSTER 'DIGITAL,- INDUSTRY AND SPACE'

-To ensure industrial competitiveness and the capacity to address the global challenges ahead, the EU must increase its technological sovereigntynon-dependence and its scientific, technological and industrial capacities in the key areas that underpin the transformation of our economy, the work place and society.
+To ensure industrial competitiveness and the capacity to address the global challenges ahead, the EU must increase its technological sovereignty and its scientific, technological and industrial capacities in the key areas that underpin the transformation of our economy, the work place and society.